FAQ: Dispatch

 If your call is canceled, our dispatchers will immediately mark you available for any other work that may come up.

-If you need to cancel your call due to sickness, an emergency, or accident please give our dispatchers as much notice as possible.
+If you need to cancel your call due to an accident, illness, a childcare cancellation, or other emergency please give our dispatchers as much notice as possible.

 Yes!
 Go to https://login.callsteward.ca/#/login, and find the button ‘Edit User Profile’, navigate to ‘Availability & Vacation’.
 Here, you can add dates and times when you aren't available for work.
 Review the information you have submitted carefully, as you will not be called for work that takes place when you’re marked unavailable.